 Gastro-intestinal illness

 Illnesses caused by contact with sewage are most common in slower-moving rivers, but can affect other rivers, including the Thames, at times of flooding or close to water treatment outlets (e.g. half-way up Desborough Island and on the Molesey Reach below Sunbury Lock).
+Walton RC is now taking part in a monitoring project to measure concentrations of bacteria on our reach.

 Avoidance